- About CORE

-As the Executive Director of CORE, Mona will oversee staff, public outreach and fundraising efforts.
-Mona is excited about working in the Roaring Valley where energy efficiency and renewable energy are a regular part of the conversation among all residents and continuing CORE’s work to support communities in achieving their energy efficiency and renewable energy and carbon reduction goals.
+Mona joined CORE as Executive Director in 2012.
+As the Executive Director, Mona oversees all operations.
+She loves working in the Roaring Fork Valley and is passionate about continuing CORE’s work to support communities in achieving their energy efficiency, renewable energy and carbon reduction goals.

-Mona joined CORE on June 1, 2012.
-Previously, Mona worked for 5 years at the Governor’s Energy Office.
-She worked with communities in the Front Range, eastern and southern Colorado to develop and implement energy efficiency and renewable energy programs and projects in their communities.
+With more than 25 years professional experience in the environmental arena, Mona has worked across many sectors.
+She worked for five years at the Colorado Governor’s Energy Office (GEO), working with communities on the Front Range, and in eastern and southern Colorado to develop and implement energy efficiency and renewable energy programs and projects in their communities.
 Prior to working with the GEO, she worked in the renewable energy sector and as Director of the Center for ReSource Conservation in Boulder.

 Charlie brings with him a strong background in energy auditing, ratings and weatherization services from his former company, Aspen Thermo Consulting.
 Trained as a licensed architect, he holds certifications as a LEED Accredited Professional, BPI Multi-Family and Building Analyst, and RESNET HERS rater.